ropensci-archive/roweb2/content/blog/2017-08-22-first-package-review.md

 ---
-slug: "first-package-review"
+slug: first-package-review
-title: "So you (don't) think you can review a package"
+title: So you (don't) think you can review a package
-date: 2017-08-22
+date: '2017-08-22'
 authors:
   - name: Mara Averick
     url: http://maraaverick.rbind.io
-categories:
-  - blog
+categories: blog
 topicid: 838
 tags:
   - R
   - review
   - reviewer
   - onboarding
   - visdat
   - community
-- package
+  - packages
 ---

 Contributing to an open-source community _without_ contributing code is an oft-vaunted idea that can seem nebulous.
 Luckily, putting vague ideas into action is one of the strengths of the [rOpenSci Community](https://ropensci.org/community/), and their package onboarding system offers a chance to do just that.